 You can use webhooks in ActiveCampaign to send data back to your WordPress site using WP Fusion.
 Using webhooks you can create new users on your WordPress site based on automations in ActiveCampaign, or update existing users’ meta data and tags.

-First create an automation and add a webhook to it, like in the example above.
-You have two options for the webhook, update and add.
+To use webhooks in automations first create an automation and add a webhook to it, like in the example above.
+You have three options for the webhook, update, update_tags and add (explained below).
 For each you will need to supply your access key, which can be obtained from the main panel in your WP Fusion settings.

 To update a user’s tags